12 Romantic And Cozy Bedroom Ideas for Couples

 Greige provides a solid foundation that avoids the clinical feel of standard gray.

-Since this neutral base is so forgiving, it’s the perfect backdrop for adding lavender without the room looking like a teenager’s bedroom.
+And since this neutral base is so forgiving, it’s the perfect backdrop for adding lavender without the room looking like a teenager’s bedroom.

 You can build on that maturity by layering white bedding with a muted lilac throw, which creates a soft, romantic look that still feels sophisticated for a shared space.